HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 A new data field called Sidechain Transactions Commitment (SCTxsCommitment) is added to the mainchain [block header](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header).
 It is the root of a [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees) where leaves are made up of sidechain relevant transactions contained in that specific block.
 Including this data in the block header allows sidechain nodes to easily synchronize and verify incoming transactions without the need to transmit the entire mainchain block.

+**TODO**
+Provided with mproof, forwardTransfers, btRequests, and wcert fields, the SCTxsCommitment can be reconstructed and verified against the scTxsCommitment field included in the MC block header.
+It allows to verify that all SC-related transactions were correctly synchronized from the MC block without the need to download and verify its body. -> can compute proof for all this

 ### Sidechain Deployment

 A special type of bootstrapping transaction is introduced in which several important parameters of a new sidechain are defined.
 The sidechains identifier `ledgerId` is set, as well as the verifying key to validate incoming withdrawal certificates.
 This bootstrapping transaction also defines how proof data will be provided from sidechain to mainchain with regards to the number and types of included data elements.
 Additionally, the length of a *Withdrawal Epoch* is defined in the bootstrapping transaction.